alexander-schranz/twig-for-react-devs/README.md

 {% endfor %}
 ```

-By default inside the `for` loop twig provide some magic variable
+By default inside the `for` loop Twig provide some magic variable
 called `loop` which will provide you the following data:

 ```twig